cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   </body>
 </html>
 ```
-To accomplish server rendering for SSR, this markup would be placed inside a server-rendered template like used by [EJS](https://ejs.co/).
+To accomplish server rendering for SSR, this markup would be placed inside a server-rendered template like what is used by [EJS](https://ejs.co/) (or Deno-native [djs](https://github.com/syumai/dejs)).

 A custom element would be created in a JavaScript file that is referenced in the markup.
 In the example, the `dsd-wc` element looks like this:
 ```js